zmlcoder/movie-jdk-new/README.md

-One project to learn new JDK features.
+One project to learn new JAVA features.